Twitter! A social media channel that has stood the test of time – 16 years and counting! – and continues to grow and evolve.

 Campaigns are not ideal for day-to-day digital marketing – they can be expensive, and you don’t want to exhaust your audience.
 Twitter ads can be a great tool when saved for special occasions though!
 The perfect time for a paid campaign is for your book launch, driving traffic to your bookstore once the book is available.
 The holidays are also a great time of year to consider a paid campaign, especially if you’re planning to offer any discounts throughout the season.

-Twitter has been updating and streamlining their ad campaign creation process over the last year, and will probably continue to do so, but in general it is a pretty intuitive step-by-step process.
+Twitter has been updating and streamlining its ad campaign creation process over the last year, and will probably continue to do so, but in general, it is a pretty intuitive step-by-step process.
 For help creating your own Twitter Ads campaign, consider some of these resources from Sprout Social, HootSuite, and Twitter’s Ads Campaigns 101 or Create Campaign Tips guides.

 Have you ever noticed the “Who to Follow” section while browsing your Twitter feed?
 Some of those suggested users are algorithm-based – genuine suggestions from the app based on who else you follow and who else you’ve engaged with.
 But some of those suggestions are people that paid to appear in your “Who to Follow” list (hint: they’re the ones that say “Promoted” next to their profile).